Signed in as:

 01) Physical Restlessness: Unable to experience physical comfort.

-Physical Restlessness refers to when you feel unsettled in your body and need to move around and fidget to get comfortable during meditation.
-It occurs during meditation due to energy build-up from stress/aversion or overstimulation in our daily lives.
+Physical Restlessness refers to the feeling of being unsettled in your body, which prompts you to move around and fidget to find comfort during meditation.
+It occurs during meditation due to the build-up of energy from stress, aversion, or overstimulation in our daily lives.
 Simplifying your life and relaxing with slow, softening breaths will lower your experience of stress and anxiety and weaken your desire to distract yourself with sensory stimulation.

 ......................................................

-02) Mental Restlessness: Unable to experience mental comfort, leading to mind wandering.
+02) Mental Restlessness: Unable to experience mental comfort, leading to thinking about the past and the future.

 Mental Restlessness refers to when you feel mentally unsettled due to high energy levels from excess effort, stress/anxiety, or overstimulation.
-This may be felt during meditation as a sense of mental unease with scattered attention, tiredness, and constant mind wandering.
+This may be experienced during meditation as a sense of mental unease, accompanied by scattered attention, sleepiness, and constant mind wandering.
 Withdrawing energy from your mind by softening your mind engagement plus simplifying your life will lower your experience of stress and weaken your desire to distract yourself with sensory stimulation.

-03) Sleepiness & Drifting: Loss of clarity of body sensations & a sleepy, drifting feeling in mind.
+03) Sleepiness & Dullness: Loss of clarity of body sensations and a sleepy, dull feeling in your mind.

-Sleepiness & Drifting refers to becoming so relaxed during meditation that you feel sleepy and your mind drifts & floats around, causing you to lose clarity of the elemental qualities of your body as you sit in meditation.
-This happens because your skill in relaxing your body & mind is becoming really good; however, your skill in mindfully and clearly comprehending your present experience is still weak and needs to be increased to bring balance back to your mind.
+Sleepiness and Dullness refer to a state of relaxation during meditation where you feel sleepy, and your mind drifts and floats, causing you to lose clarity of the elemental qualities of your body as you sit in meditation.
+This happens because your skill in relaxing your body and mind is improving; however, your skill in mindfully and clearly comprehending your present experience is still weak and needs to be strengthened to bring balance back to your mind.

 04) Habitual Forgetting: You forget your meditation object and that you are meditating.

 Habitual Forgetting refers to when your mindfulness grows weak, and your mind forgets your meditation object and even that you are meditating.
-This lapse into forgetting during meditation is a survival mechanism of your mind designed to save energy by following repeated patterns, like a screen saver on a computer.
+This lapse into forgetting during meditation is a survival mechanism of the mind, designed to conserve energy by following repeated patterns, much like a screen saver on a computer.
 You may first notice that your mind has forgotten your meditation object after you realise that you have been off thinking or fantasising about something for some time.

 ......................................................